 Your Service Year Adviser will be working with all incoming corps members to prepare for service next year.
 They’ll also be able to provide you updates of what service will look like as it becomes available.

-Will I have to receive the COVID-19 vaccine to serve next year?
+Will I have to receive the COVID-19 vaccine to serve?

 At this time, City Year is not requiring staff or AmeriCorps members be vaccinated; however, to participate in school service, all City Year AmeriCorps Members and school-based staff are required to follow any local school district requirements for the COVID-19 vaccine, unless a reasonable accommodation is approved.
 At this time the following sites are requiring vaccination: Chicago, Denver, Los Angeles, New York, Philadelphia, San Antonio, and Seattle.
 At this time the following sites are requiring either vaccination or weekly testing: Baton Rouge, Boston, Buffalo, Detroit, Kansas City, Sacramento, San Jose, and Washington, DC.

 City Year encourages any staff or AmeriCorps member who has access to the COVID-19 vaccine to be vaccinated, following the vaccination timeline and schedule shared by those administering the vaccine in local communities.
 The decision to receive the COVID-19 vaccine is personal and we recognize that many individuals have concerns about getting the vaccine including due to existing medical conditions or moral or religious beliefs.